-Before discussing the Return on Investment (ROI) from accessibility, it is vial to acknowledge the most fundamental reason for accessibility: it’s about fairness, inclusion, and public responsibility.
+Before discussing the Return on Investment (ROI) from accessibility, it is vital to acknowledge the most fundamental reason for accessibility: it’s about fairness, inclusion, and public responsibility.

-While business benefits are important, organisations should not need a financial justification to prioritise the human right of digital accessibility.
+While the business benefits of accessibility are important, organisations should not need a financial justification to prioritise the human right of digital accessibility.

 However, in many cases, discussions around budget and strategy necessitate demonstrating ROI.
-This article explores how accessibility contributes to long-term financial success while ensuring inclusivity for all users.
+In this guide, we’ll explore how accessibility contributes to long-term financial success while ensuring inclusivity for all users.

 Return on Investment (ROI) is a fundamental business metric used to evaluate the financial returns from an investment.
 It is calculated is calculated by dividing the net profit generated from an investment by the total cost of that investment, then multiplying by 100 to express the result as a percentage, indicating the efficiency and profitability of the investment.